bilal-fazlani/distributed-systems-patterns/src/main/scala/com/bilalfazlani/3-log-snapshots/readme.md

 - [x] Get a value for a key
   - [x] Read from in-memory state
 - [x] Construct state from the log file

-Limitations:

-- [ ] No replication support
-- [ ] No partitioning support